microsoft/Azure-Kinect-Sensor-SDK/examples/depth_eval_tools/README.md

    number of common corners = 65
    rms = 7.42723 pixels
    ```

+   * The RMS re-projection error should be no greater than 12 pixels.
+An RMS re-projection error greater than this indicates a poor device registration and the example Registration tool should be used to correct the device registration.

    * Minimum example command: ```./transformation_eval -i=board1.mkv -d=board2.mkv -t=plane.json -out=c:/data```